h3h3boii/Spoidy/README.md

 # Spoidy Information

-Spoidy is a Good Moderation Bot
+Spoidy is a Great Discord Moderation Bot

 ## Developer: